fdammeke/greenfield-workshop/README.md

 ### 1. Log in to the stepping stone machine using ```ssh```

-Before proceeding go back to the GUI, navigate to ```Compute - Instances``` and select ```Disassociate Floating IP``` on the instance you created in the previous section because you need this IP to create the stack.
+Before proceeding go back to the Greenfield dashboard, navigate to ```Compute - Instances``` and select ```Disassociate Floating IP``` on the instance you created in the previous section.
+You will need this IP to complete this assignment.

 ### 2. Set the environment